ozgurgulsuna/ELE713-SwitchedPowerSupplies/README.md

 ---
 # CONTROLLER DESIGN
 For the controller, a specific analog integrated circuit, LT1952-1 produced by Analog Devices, is used to implement the controller.
 LT 1952-1 is a single-switch synchronous forward controller for forward controller designs within the range of 25-500 W. This controller is favored because it has the option to implement synchronous rectification. and high efficiencies can be achieved.
 LT1952 is the main controller; however, there are 2 more integrated circuits for the essential working of the converter.
 TL431 is used as a feedback compensator for controlling the output voltage.
-Moreover, LTC3900 is used for synchronous rectification which takes the SYNC signal from the LT1952-1 with the help of pulse transformer and switches two MOSFETs for improving the efficiency (with the risk of short circuiting the secondary side MOSFETs)
+Moreover, LTC3900 is used for synchronous rectification which takes the SYNC signal from the LT1952-1 with the help of pulse transformer and switches two MOSFETs for improving the efficiency (with the risk of short-circuiting the secondary side MOSFETs).

 ---
 # PRODUCTION AND ASSEMBLED PCB